RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/vsam/README.md

 3. Verify that there are no other demonstration servers running.
 This is to ensure that no other servers use the same ports.
 The server for this demonstration uses a common server definition with many of the same listener ports as the ones other servers in this repository might use.
 4. Start a command prompt (Windows) or a terminal (Linux), and navigate to the `scripts` directory of the demonstration folder.
-5. If you want to deploy a 32-bit enterprise server instance, or build the application from the source, you need to change the configuration first:
+5. If you want to deploy a 32-bit enterprise server instance, or build the application from the source, you must change the configuration first:

     a.
 Open the `scripts/options/vsam.json` file in a text editor.

     b.
 Change the `is64bit` and/or the `product` options as required.

-    For example, `"product"="EDz"` indicates you are going to build the application from the sources, `"product"="ES"` indicates that the pre-built programs will be used.
+    For example, `"product"="EDz"` indicates you will build the application from the sources, `"product"="ES"` indicates that the pre-built programs will be used.
 5. Run the following command at the command prompt or the terminal.

     ```